SurfaceAI/dataset_creation/README.md

 # Dataset creation

-This repository contains the code to create our test and training data for the training and evaluation of classifiers of road surface and smoothness (quality).
+This repository contains the code to create our test and training data for the training and evaluation of classifiers of road surface type and quality.

 ## Prerequisites